schwarzbox/Fct/README.md

 reverse - reverse table and put non number keys at the end.

-slice - return slice of given table.
+slice - return slice of the given table.

 sep - return table separated on n-tables.

-clone - return recursive copy of given table.
+clone - return recursive copy of the given table.

-copy - return first level copy of given table.
+copy - return first level copy of the given table.

-iter - make iterable from table and return values when call by index.
+iter - make iterable from the table and return values when call by index.

-equal - return true if tables equal.
+equal - return true if all elements in table1 equal for all elements in table2.

 join - return table that created from given two arguments.